jaredkrinke/log/content/posts/static-site-generators/hugo.md

 * I was unable to get the 404 page to work using `hugo.exe server`

 ## Let's stop there for now
 Although install was simple and the server worked, at this point, I'm not interested in learning Hugo's unintuitive template language.
-I honestly found [XSL](https://www.w3.org/Style/XSL/) to be more intuitive (and that is not a compliment).

 For posterity, I saved my terribly incomplete theme here: